-Perhaps you’ve been transfixed by the delightful videos that constantly pop up online, showing just how enamoured some small children are with garbage trucks?
+Perhaps you’ve been transfixed at some time by the delightful videos that constantly pop up online, showing just how much of a love affair some small children have with garbage trucks?
 We have too!

 But what’s behind this phenomenon and why do kids love rubbish day so much?
 Turns out, there’s a whole bunch of brilliant reasons …